keirthana/anbox-cloud-docs/howto/install-appliance/google-cloud.md

 ## Virtual machine setup

+To start the installation, you must create and configure a virtual machine:

 ### 1. Create a virtual machine

 Log in to [Google Cloud](https://console.cloud.google.com) and select the project for this deployment.
 Select **VM instances > Create Instance > New VM instance**.

 ### 2. Configure basic settings